Research methods

 Research

-Our work explores how different social connections and behaviours are linked to health outcomes, the psychological, biological, social and behavioural mechanisms underpinning these effects, and how effects are moderated by individual and societal factors.
-To do this, we use a range of methods and interdisciplinary research approaches, focusing on four key areas: clinical trials and implementation science, epidemiology, behavioural science, and complexity science.
+Our work explores how different social connections and behaviours are linked to health outcomes, the psychological, biological and social mechanisms underpinning these effects, and how effects are moderated by individual and societal factors.
+To do this, we use a range of methods and interdisciplinary research approaches, focusing on four key areas: social and molecular epidemiology, behavioural science, complexity science, clinical trials and implementation science.

 Designing, testing and rolling out social and cultural interventions to support better health outcomes

-Examples of our clinical trials and implementation science projects include INSPYRE (Wellbeing While Waiting), SHAPER and WHO Music and Motherhood.
+Examples of our clinical trials and implementation science projects include INSPYRE (Wellbeing While Waiting), INACT, CASPA, SHAPER and WHO Music and Motherhood.

 Identifying and testing ingredients, mechanisms, and moderators for social and leisure activities